usenabla-com/www.usenabla.com/app/blog/content/bringing-grc-to-your-firmware.md

 But this transformation didn't happen overnight, and it certainly wasn't planned from day one.
 Like many startups, we started with one vision and pivoted based on what we learned from our users and the market reality.
 The firmware security landscape is fragmented, complex, and desperately needs tooling that bridges the gap between deep technical analysis and the governance frameworks that organizations actually need to comply with.

 The problem we initially set out to solve was simple: firmware analysis is hard, time-consuming, and requires specialized knowledge that most organizations don't have in-house.
 Traditional static analysis tools are either too generic (missing firmware-specific insights) or too specialized (requiring deep reverse engineering expertise).
-Meanwhile, compliance frameworks like NIST SP 800-193, ISO/SAE 21434, and others demand specific evidence and documentation that current tools simply don't provide in the right format.
+Meanwhile, guidances like NIST SP 800-193, ISO/SAE 21434, and others demand specific evidence and documentation that current tools simply don't provide in the right format.

 We didn't start out with this approach, and this blog is going to dive into some of the unique approaches to programming we took to build this tool while ensuring resiliency and code cleanliness.
 More importantly, we'll share the lessons we learned about building a product that serves both the technical teams doing the analysis and the compliance teams who need to present results to auditors.

 ## The firmware security compliance gap

 Before diving into our technical approach, it's worth understanding the landscape that led us here.
-Firmware security isn't just about finding vulnerabilities anymore – it's about proving compliance with an ever-growing list of regulatory frameworks.
+Firmware security isn't just about finding vulnerabilities anymore – it's about proving compliance with an ever-growing list of regulatory guidances.
 Whether you're building IoT devices for the EU market (ETSI EN 303 645), automotive systems (ISO/SAE 21434), or federal systems (NIST SP 800-193), you need more than just a list of CVEs.

 You need auditable evidence that your firmware meets specific security controls.
 You need documentation that maps technical findings to regulatory requirements.
 And you need this process to be repeatable, because compliance isn't a one-time event – it's an ongoing requirement that evolves with every firmware update.